Skip to main content

 Each year, the Office of Refugee Resettlement (ORR) takes into their care around 100,000 children who have entered the United States without a parent or guardian.
 Unaccompanied children spend an average of 36 days in ORR care, where a case manager is assigned to navigate their housing, education, medical, and legal needs.
 Eventually they will be vetted for long term placement with a relative or sponsor.

 At the end of October 2024, 18F began the engagement with ORR to build a replacement for Portal, based on real user needs and modern technology best practices.
 This critical work was planned for two years before 18F was abruptly terminated on March 1st.
-Without the opportunity to transition work, and given the current hiring and contracts freeze, the trickledown impact is immeaurable but cascading.
+Without the opportunity to transition work, and given the current hiring and contracts freeze, the trickle-down impact is immeasurable and cascading.
 Without 18F to continue this already-funded work to ease unnecessary burdens, case managers are prevented from getting the tools they need to better serve the highly vulnerable population in their care.

-Watch this space for more information on in-flight projects that have been interrupted by 18F's elimination.
+Watch this space for more in-flight projects that were interrupted by 18F’s elimination.